RCastTX/BellaBeatsCaseStudy.github.io/README.md

 Id
 ```
 **3rd Step:**
-I made sure no tables have Null Values.
+I made sure no tables had Null Values.
 Only 1 table had null values and it was the
 weightLogInfo table.
 I also used the COALESCE function in the previous code to change them to zeros.
-I then went through every column name in the next query for every table.
+I then reviewed every column name in the next query for every table.
 ```sql
 SELECT
   Col1,